 10. Xiaohongshu (RedNote)

 Xiaohongshu, known as RedNote, blends social commerce with lifestyle content.
 This app is extremely popular among Chinese millennials.
-It's expanding globally as users seek TikTok alternatives with in-app shopping features.
+It's expanding globally as users seek TikTok alternatives with monetization options, such as in-app shopping.

 Best suited for Fashion and beauty enthusiasts, as well as anyone interested in Asian trends and products with authentic user reviews.